CiscoDevNet/cloud-security/Cisco Secure Access/Samples/client-samples/python/README.md

-# Python Client Examples for Umbrella API OAuth2.0 Authorization
+# Python Client Examples for Secure Access API OAuth2.0 Authorization

 We provide two Python client example applications.
 Each client application shows how to create a Cisco Secure Access Reporting API request protected by the OAuth2.0 authorization framework.